permitio/permit-python-example/README.md

 # Permit Python With FastAPI Example

-The app demonstrate a design collaboration app for users to share designs(like figma) and comment on them. the app policy will be enforce by permit. there are 3 types of users. viewer, editor, and admin.
+The app demonstrate a design collaboration app for users to share designs(like figma) and comment on them. the app policy will be enforce by permit. there are 3 types of users. reader, editor, and manager.

-- **Viewer** can only view design and comments on design, he can delete and edit his own comments.
+- **Reader** can only view design and comments on design, he can delete and edit his own comments.
 - **Creator** can create and edit,delete his own designs ,but not others users, he can comment on his design. and other design but can only delete his own comments.
-- **Admin** allow to create, edit, delete designs and comments of other users.
+- **Manager** allow to create, edit, delete designs and comments of other users.

 The app enable to signup a user, and expose route to sync user to permit system to set his authority